-- 2. Workstation event filtering shall allow user to define events and alarms that will be displayed at each workstation.
-If an alarm is unacknowledged (not handled by another workstation) for a preset amount of time, the alarm will automatically appear on the filtered workstation. - C. Controller Software: - 1.
-Controllers shall operate as autonomous, intelligent processing units. - a.
+- 1. Password levels shall be individually customized at each workstation to allow or disallow operator access to program functions for each Location. - 2.
+Workstation event filtering shall allow user to define events and alarms that will be displayed at each workstation.
+If an alarm is unacknowledged (not handled by another workstation) for a preset amount of time, the alarm will automatically appear on the filtered workstation.

+C. Controller Software:

+- 1. Controllers shall operate as autonomous, intelligent processing units. - a.
 Controllers shall make decisions about access control, alarm monitoring, linking functions, and door-locking schedules for their operation, independent of other system components. - b.
-Controllers shall be part of a fully distributed processing-control network. - c.
-The portion of the database associated with a controller, and consisting of parameters, constraints, and the latest value or status of points connected to that controller, shall be maintained in the controller. - 2.
-The following functions shall be fully implemented and operational within each controller: - a.
-Monitoring inputs. - b.
-Controlling outputs. - c.
-Automatically reporting alarms. - d.
-Reporting of sensor and output status. - e.
-Maintaining real time. - f.
-Executing controller resident programs. - g.
-Diagnosing. - h.
-Downloading and uploading data to and from the other controllers. - 3.
-Controller Operations at a Location: - a.
-Globally operating I/O linking and anti-passback functions between controllers without operator. - b.
-In the event of communication failure between controllers, there shall be no degradation in operations. - 4.
-Individual Controller Operation: - a.
-Controllers shall transmit alarms, status changes, and other data upstream when communications circuits are operable.
+Controllers shall be part of a fully distributed processing-control network.

+c.
+The portion of the database associated with a controller, and consisting of parameters, constraints, and the latest value or status of points connected to that controller, shall be maintained in the controller.

+- 2. The following functions shall be fully implemented and operational within each controller:

+- Monitoring inputs.

+- b.
+Controlling outputs.

+- Automatically reporting alarms.
+C.

+- Reporting of sensor and output status. d.

+- Maintaining real time. e.

+- Executing controller resident programs. f.

+- Diagnosing. g.

+- h.
+Downloading and uploading data to and from the other controllers.

+3. Controller Operations at a Location:

+- Globally operating I/O linking and anti-passback functions between controllers a. without operator. - In the event of communication failure between controllers, there shall be no b. degradation in operations.

+4. Individual Controller Operation:

+- Controllers shall transmit alarms, status changes, and other data upstream when a. communications circuits are operable.
 If communications are not available, controllers shall function in a stand-alone mode; operational data, including the status and alarm data normally transmitted upstream, shall be stored for later transmission.
-Storage capacity for the latest 1024 events shall be provided at each controller. - b.
-Card-reader ports of a controller shall be custom configurable for at least 120 different card-reader or keypad formats.
-Multiple reader or keypad formats may be used simultaneously at different controllers or within the same controller. - c.
-Controllers shall provide a response to card readers or keypad entries in less than 0.25 seconds, regardless of system size. - d.
+Storage capacity for the latest 1024 events shall be provided at each controller. - Card-reader ports of a controller shall be custom configurable for at least 120 b. different card-reader or keypad formats.
+Multiple reader or keypad formats may be used simultaneously at different controllers or within the same controller. - C. Controllers shall provide a response to card readers or keypad entries in less than 0.25 seconds, regardless of system size. - d.
 Controllers that are reset, or powered up from a nonpowered state, shall automatically request a parameter download and reboot to their proper working state.
-This shall happen without any operator intervention. - e.
-Initial Startup: When controllers are brought on-line, database parameters shall be automatically downloaded to them.
-After initial download is completed, only database changes shall be downloaded to each controller.
+This shall happen without any operator intervention. - Initial Startup: When controllers are brought on-line, database parameters shall be automatically downloaded to them.
+After initial download is completed, only database changes shall be downloaded to each controller. - On failure for any reason, controllers shall perform an orderly shutdown and force f. controller outputs to a predetermined failure-mode state, consistent with the failure modes shown and the associated control device. - After power is restored, following a power failure, startup software shall initiate selfg. test diagnostic routines, after which controllers shall resume normal operation. - After controller failure, if the database and application software are no longer h. resident, controllers shall not restart but shall remain in the failure mode until repaired.
+If database and application programs are resident, controllers shall immediately resume operation.
+If not, software shall be restored automatically from the central station.